 They begin Jan.
 1, 2000

 Unbeknownst to the investors, they embarked on their journey during a terrible decade for U.S. stocks.
+Let's see how they fared during this challenging period.

 The friends followed suit